-The square is host to several historic buildings and monuments, particularly the National Consultative Assembly, the Old Iranian parliament building, and also the new Iranian parliament.
+Baharestan square is host to several buildings and monuments witness to major events in Tehran history; particularly the National Consultative Assembly, the Old Iranian parliament building, and also the new Iranian parliament.

-According to a Farsi report by Tasnim News Agency, the Baharestan square has witnessed some of the most important political developments in the contemporary history of Iran.
+According to a Farsi report by Tasnim News Agency, the square has witnessed some of the most important political developments in the contemporary Iran.

 Among them is the establishment of the National Consultative Assembly during the Constitutional Revolution in 1906, which made Iran the first Asian country with a democratic legislative parliament.